IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

    <div class="alert alert-success" role="alert"><b>Tip: </b>Not seeing any messages coming into your consumer?
 You may have stray consumers in the same consumer group reading from your topic.
 Try adding this as a KafkaProperty parameter:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<b>kafkaProperty : "group.id=" + (rstring) getTimestampInSecs() ;</b></div>

-## Consistent Region
+## Consistent Regions

-Kafka operators support consistent regions.
+Kafka operators support consistent regions, which are sections of your operator graph where tuple processing is guaranteed.
 The KafkaProducer can participate in a consistent region (it cannot be the start), and can guarantee at-least-once tuple processing.
 No special configuration is required to use the KafkaProducer in a consistent region, so this section will only focus on the KafkaConsumer.

 The KafkaConsumer supports exactly-once tuple processing and starts a consistent region (since it is a source).
   For general questions on consistent region, read this <a target="_blank" href="https://developer.ibm.com/streamsdev/2015/02/20/processing-tuples-least-infosphere-streams-consistent-regions/">overview</a> and these <a target="_blank" href="https://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.1.0/com.ibm.streams.dev.doc/doc/consistentregions.html">docs</a>.